-What you can do to report concerns:
+11.59 What you can do to report concerns:

-If you are being abused, neglected or exploited you can call Children's Services at any time of the day or night on 0300 123 4043.

-If you are in immediate danger and/or think a crime has/is being committed, you can call the Police on 999.

-You can contact the NSPCC Helpline by calling 0808 800 5000 or email help@nspcc.org.uk
+- you can speak to any member of staff of your choice.
+Those staff will listen and support you, but we have a team of DSLs in our school who have a specific role to support children and therefore it is likely that the staff members will talk to them or arrange for you to. - 11.60 If you are being abused, neglected or exploited you can call Children's Services at any time of the day or night on 0300 123 4043. - 11.61 If you are in immediate danger and/or think a crime has/is being committed, you can call the Police on 999. - 11.62 You can contact the NSPCC Helpline by calling 0808 800 5000 or email help@nspcc.org.uk

-Risk management and safety planning
+12.0 Risk Management and Safety Planning

-The DSL, with support from deputy DSL, will take the lead role in managing any proposed risk by the alleged perpetrator(s) and will provide support at the same time, it is not our intention to villainise children, but it is everyone's responsibility to uphold the Behaviour Policy and standards within the school to maintain a safe environment.
-Such assessments or plans will be robust but sensitive to the individual needs of the children to ensure any identified risk is managed as effectively as possible whilst also supporting them to continue accessing a satisfactory level of education.

-Risk management strategies can be put in place while other investigations are going on, e.g. by the Police.
-Although another agency such as the Police or Children's Services is or has investigated an incident, it is our duty here at Cockernhoe CofE Primary School to ensure we identify and implement our own assessment and management of the concerns, informed by the needs of our school and the children we care for and the advice and outcomes of those agency's actions.
+- 12.1 The DSL, with support from deputy DSL, will take the lead role in managing any proposed risk by the alleged perpetrator(s) and will provide support at the same time, it is not our intention to villainise children, but it is everyone's responsibility to uphold the Behaviour Policy and standards within the school to maintain a safe environment.
+Such assessments or plans will be robust but sensitive to the individual needs of the children to ensure any identified risk is managed as effectively as possible whilst also supporting them to continue accessing a satisfactory level of education. - 12.2 Risk management strategies can be put in place while other investigations are going on, e.g. by the Police.
+Although another agency such as the Police or Children's Services is or has investigated an incident, it is our duty here at Southfield school to ensure we identify and implement our own assessment and management of the concerns, informed by the needs of our school and the children we care for and the advice and outcomes of those agency's actions.
 This is to ensure that all children and staff are supported and always protected.
 We will consider these matters on a case-by-case basis, considering whether: